tdilauro/Simplified-wiki/ThirdPartyTODO.md

 with a page saying "End of sample.
 To search for additional titles please go to http://search.overdrive.com/".

-Availability of previews from 3M are unknown.
+3M and Axis 360 appear not to offer previews at all.

 If Open Library supported free previews, it would be nice for everyone, since there's only one license for most of their books.

 ### New acquisitions

-When Book Ops acquires a new title for NYPL, we need to know about it so we can retrieve its metadata from the appropriate API.
+When Book Ops acquires a new print title for NYPL, we need to know about it so we can retrieve its metadata from the appropriate API.

 The simplest solution may be to periodically crawl BiblioCommons, or whatever internal site Bibliocommons gets its data from.